 The center material is doll house floor drilled with thousands of holes.
 The center lettering, Do Not Touch, is embroidered in brass wire, using satin stitch.
 Like the 19th century precedent, the holes are backed with reflective material which catches the light if you look at it in just the right angle.
 The entire center piece is surrounded by a slim, brass frame.

-Do Not Touch is in the book Manufractured by Mara Holt Skov and Steven Skov Holt.
-An entire chapter of this book features my work.
+Do Not Touch is featured in the book Manufractured by Mara Holt Skov and Steven Skov Holt.
+Explore Do Not Touch in the book and additional works by Harriete in the chapter dedicated entirely to Harriete’s work.